 Somebody tell Malcolm X that I’m tryin’ to steal his style/and tell Cornel West that I’m tryin’ to steal his fro’/go back in time take the slaves’ plows, shovels and hoes/their masters get the “It Was Written” intro – Lupe Fiasco, “SLR”

-The most populated section of Ligon’s exhibit was the photographic gallery featuring a variety of nude black homosexual men, a presentation of the work of Robert Mapplethorpe through a racial context, as provided by quotes from Mapplethorpe, bell hooks, and others.
-These quotes bring Mapplethorpe’s racism to light, although the exhibit text states that his racism is in question, although the answer to stated question is very obvious.
+The most populated section of Ligon’s exhibit was the photographic gallery featuring a variety of nude queer Black men, a presentation of the work of Robert Mapplethorpe through a racial context, as provided by quotes from Mapplethorpe, bell hooks, and others.
+These quotes bring Mapplethorpe’s racism to light, although the exhibit text states that his racism is in question, although the answer to the stated question is very obvious.

-I could barely pass between the multitudes of lily white patrons examining this grand display of black masculinity, complete with a photo of a black man standing with his dick laid flat on a white tablecloth.
-A mix of homophobic discomfort and the feeling of being in close proximity to a metaphorical auction block influenced me to leave the room as fast as the older white women that I judged earlier.
+I could barely pass between the multitudes of lily-white patrons examining this grand display of Black masculinity, complete with a photo of a Black man standing with his dick laid flat on a white tablecloth.
+A mix of internalized homophobic discomfort and the feeling of being in close proximity to a metaphorical auction block influenced me to leave the room as fast as the older white women that I judged earlier.